Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_ragdoll_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_ragdoll_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_ragdoll_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_ragdoll_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_ragdoll_time_ - Default: 1.5 - The time the player is ragdolled.\
 _randomat_ragdoll_delay_ - Default: 1.5 - The time between ragdolls.